swennemans/react-text-highlighter/readme.md

 #### dangerouslySetInnerHTML?

-The component returns a HTML string which you need to set with `dangerouslysetInnerHTML`, otherwise highlighting multiple words became very complicated.
+The component returns a HTML string which you need to set with `dangerouslysetInnerHTML`, otherwise highlighting highlighting multiple words becomes very complex.
 If you **don't** trust the source of your highlighted text.
 Use a library like [DOMPurify](https://github.com/cure53/DOMPurify).
 This allows you to:

 ```js